-31 December 2021 31 December 2020
+31 December 2022 31 December 2021

-Cash on current accounts Cash in transit and on hand Short-term deposits 2,667 50 - 2,517 57 246
+Short-term deposits Cash on current accounts Cash in transit and on hand Allowance for ECL 4,084 989 56 (47) - 2,667 50

-Total cash and cash equivalents 2,717 2,820
+Total cash and cash equivalents 5,082 2,717

 Term bank deposits and other short-term highly liquid investments with an initial maturity of less than three months are classified as cash equivalents.
 Other short-term highly liquid investments are treated as cash equivalents only if they are held for the purpose of meeting short-term cash commitments and strengthening the Group's foreign currency position, are readily convertible to known amounts of cash and are subject to an insignificant risk of change in value.